lidofinance/lido-improvement-proposals/LIPS/lip-16.md

 than to make it pass and making Lido DAO governance more conservative and resistant to changes.

+As for the timings, we'd like to retain the overall duration to be 72h to have the whole process, including preparing the vote and enacting it to fit in a working week.

 ## Specification

 We propose to add the following field to the `Voting.sol` contract to store